ibm-cloud-architecture/cloudpak-for-applications/README.md

 #### Using the Configuration Script

-1. The configuration file (Jython script) can be accessed here [WAS_config.py](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was855/Common/WAS_Config/WAS_config.py).
-It resides in the 'Common' sub-directory.  ** THIS WILL CHANGE **
+1. The configuration file (Jython script) can be accessed here [WAS_config.py](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/was855/Common/WAS_Config/WAS_config.py).
+It resides in the 'Common' sub-directory.

 2. Start the WebSphere Application Server.